Cross-Country Skiing & Snowshoeing in Fernie

 Head to Himalayan Spice Bistro if you’re after well-priced south Asian flavoured food.

 I love Big Bang Bagels and always take a bag of bagels back to Calgary with me.
-If you love great coffee, check out two on Main Street – Rooftop Roasters and Freshies – one of the few places that is open by 7:30 AM.
-They both offer delicious made on the premises pastries too.
+If you love great coffee, check out Rooftop Roasters on Main Street.
+They offer delicious pastries too.

 Love the colourful wall you see when you enter Chilango in Fernie